matter-labs/zksync-web-era-docs/docs/dev/developer-guides/contracts/contract-verification.md

 > **Note:** The easiest way to get the constructor argument data is to print it to the console while deploying.

-For example, if using our [tutorial](../hello-world.md), you can find line:
+For example, if using our [tutorial](../hello-world.md), you can find the line:

 ```js
 const greeterContract = await deployer.deploy(artifact, [greeting]);